-This doesn’t mean you have use formal language or lots of pictures, take a look at this example from Flightfox who used a simple, plain-text question and answer format to double the conversions on a lifecycle email.
+This doesn’t mean you have use formal language or lots of pictures.
+Take a look at the example above from Flightfox, who used a simple, plain-text question-and-answer format to double the conversions on a lifecycle email.

 Don’t underestimate the power of automated emails!

-I could spend a lot of time going through how to setup automated lifecycle emails but I thought I’d share this slideshow which does the job faster and smoother than I can!
+(I could spend a lot of time going through how to setup automated lifecycle emails, but this slideshow does the job faster and smoother than I can!)